 While Medicare may cover different formats like group or family counseling, it’s important to find a provider that fits your preferences.
 At Blue Moon Senior Counseling, we focus on providing effective individual teletherapy tailored to your unique situation.
 This allows for a private, focused environment where you can openly discuss your concerns with a dedicated therapist.

-Our Medicare-Covered Individual Teletherapy Services
+How Our Teletherapy Services Work with Medicare

 At Blue Moon Senior Counseling, we make it simple to use your benefits.
 Our individual counseling sessions are a Medicare Part B covered service, and we specialize in providing care through telehealth.
 This means you can connect with one of our licensed therapists from the comfort and privacy of your own home, either by phone or through a secure video call.